tmikkonen/sailfish-onda-v820w/README.md

 ### Upgrade to 2.2.0.29
 (from 2.0.5.6)
-* Start the Terminal: `devel-su`, enter password
+* Start the Terminal, `devel-su`, enter password
   get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.2.0.29.sh`
   make sure it is executable `chmod u+x upgrade-2.2.0.29.sh`
   run script `./upgrade-2.2.0.29.sh`
-The script probably presents you with choices as solutions to problems.
+* The script probably presents you one or more choices as solutions to problems.
-To the first number choice answer with `1` to deinstall packages and then `y`,
-to the second number choice answer with `2` to break pattern and then `y`.
+Answer with the highest number (`3` or `2`) to break pattern followed by `y`.
+* If installing yabit gives you an error, answer `a` to abort.
+[Yabit](https://github.com/g7/yabit) is (just) a tool for Android Bootimages (and packaged for too new rpm version–hence the error)
-* After reboot manually fix missing packages
+* After reboot, manually fix missing packages (start the Terminal, `devel-su`, enter password):
 ```
 pkcon refresh
 pkcon install jolla-keyboard-layout-all jolla-settings-system-sideloading